lucyli0609/from_nand_to_tetris/01/README.md

-The goal of chapter one is to lear about how to specify gates and chips using a Hardware Description Language (HDL), and how to simulate the behavior of the resulting chip specifications using a hardware simulator.
+The goal of chapter one is to learn about how to specify gates and chips using a Hardware Description Language (HDL), and how to simulate the behavior of the resulting chip specifications using a hardware simulator.